 And she forgave me.

-Mary continued to send in poems and articles as did her brother, Albert, and her sister, Laura.
-However, it was Mary who continued to write to them until at least the age of 17.
+Mary continued to send in poems and articles, as did her brother, Albert, and her sister, Laura.
+However, Mary continued to write to them until at least the age of 17.

 Your subject appealed to me this month, for I have several relatives including my father, who are members of the Life Saving Service to which I have a reference in the poem.
 This small band extends along the coast of the United States and guards its coast from the ravages of the storm.
 They maintain a constant watch along the shore and at the appearance of a distressed vessel launch their frail boats and, pitting their strength against the force of the waves, give aid to the distressed seamen.
 When the sea is so high that launching a boat from the shore is impossible, the beach apparatus is used and the sailors are brought from the vessel by means of a ” breeches-buoy,” which is drawn shoreward over a cable that has been shot across the vessel from the shore and fastened to the mast of the distressed vessel.